 Early Life

 Hubert Burda was born on February 9, 1940, in Heidelberg, Germany.
-He is the youngest son of Franz and Aenne Burda, a publishing couple.
-From a young age, Burda showed an interest in art, taking painting lessons.
-He studied art history, archaeology, and sociology at the Ludwig Maximilian University of Munich, earning a doctorate in art history before the age of 26.
-This education laid the groundwork for his future career in media.
+He is the youngest son of Franz and Aenne Burda, the founders of the Burda publishing company.
+He studied art history, archaeology, and sociology at Ludwig Maximilians University in Munich, earning a doctorate in art history before the age of 26.

 Rise to Success